LLazyEmail/markdown-to-email/src/tests/typography/lists/list2/content.md

 - Africa: the continent of milk and honey for startups and cryptos?
 (21:10)
 - Necessity is the mother of all invention...
 (29:32)
 - No gods no masters — down with regulation!
 (32:56)

+---

+- Artwork.
+- Virtual items within video games such as skins, weapons, or avatars.
+- Music.
+- Collectibles
+- **Tokenized real-world assets**, from vehicles and gold to designer sneakers.